akhilrao/akhilrao.github.io/_posts/2015-10-10-otj-search.md

 #### The Bellman equations

-To solve this problem, we break the consumer's infinite period down into a series of smaller one-period decisions and find an optimal solution to that one equation ([dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming)).
+To solve this problem, we break the consumer's decision over infinite periods down into a series of smaller one-period decisions and find an optimal solution to that one equation ([dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming)).
 In each period, the workers face the following decisions:

 $$\begin{align}
 \text{Unemployed:} ~~ V^u (w) & = \max_l \\{accept , ~ reject \\} \cr